sreelakshmithilakan/End-to-End-E-Commerce-Marketplace-Analytics/README.md

 <img width="1340" height="525" alt="newplot (26)" src="https://github.com/user-attachments/assets/c7a94bea-3743-4910-b58a-38665e81dd07" />

+#### Methodology

+- Product categories were ranked by total revenue generated.
+- Revenue contribution percentages were calculated for each category.
+- A cumulative revenue curve was created to determine how many categories generate 80% of marketplace revenue.

 #### Insight
 Revenue follows a classic Pareto distribution, with only 16 of 71 product categories generating approximately 80% of total marketplace revenue.
 These categories serve as the marketplace's primary revenue drivers and have a disproportionate impact on overall business performance.